xdxxxdx/VSDS-Tech-Docs/docs/Specification.md

 The [Linked Data Event Stream (LDES) specification (ldes:EventStream)](https://semiceu.github.io/LinkedDataEventStreams/) defines a collection (rdfs:subClassOf tree:Collection) of immutable objects, with each object described using a set of RDF triples ([rdf-primer]).

 To provide collection and fragmentation (or pagination) features, the LDES specification utilizes the TREE specification.
-The TREE specification is compatible with other specifications such as [activitystreams-core], [VOCAB-DCAT-2], [LDP], or Shape Trees.
-For specific compatibility rules, please refer to the TREE specification.
+The TREE specification is compatible with other specifications such as [activitystreams-core](https://www.w3.org/TR/activitystreams-core/), [VOCAB-DCAT-2](https://www.w3.org/TR/vocab-dcat-2), [LDP](https://www.w3.org/TR/ldp/), or Shape Trees.
+For specific compatibility rules, please refer to the [TREE specification](https://treecg.github.io/specification/).

 ```note
 It is important to note that once a client processes a member of the LDES, it should never have to process it again.
 Therefore, a Linked Data Event Stream client can maintain a list of already processed member IRIs in a cache.
 A reference implementation of a client is available as part of the Comunica framework on NPM and Github.